conjure-cp/conjure/docs/demonstrations.rst

    such that
      connected = (forAll u,v : vertices . reach[m,u,v])

-This is the fastest yet, but it does generate large intermediate models with many variables.
+This model is the fastest yet, but it does generate large intermediate models with many variables.

 Finally, there is a simple model ``gc4.essence`` that is faster still than any of the three previous ones.
 This model relies on the fact that a graph is disconnected if, and only if, its vertices can be partitioned into two sets, with no edges between vertices in the two different sets.